 - 1. The name and location of the applicant's previous educational institution; - 2.
 The nature of their previous studies; - 3.
-The diploma they earned; - 4.
-Specific reasons as to why they are unable to present proof of their studies; and

-5. A statement that, should the student submit false testimony and/or documents, they are liable to be expelled from the University and have any UoPeople degree invalidated.
+The high-school diploma that they earned; - 4.
+Specific reasons as to why they are unable to present proof of their studies; and - 5.
+A statement that, should the student submit false testimony and/or documents, they are liable to be expelled from the University and have any UoPeople degree invalidated.